superggbond/mFABIO/docs/documentation/01_About.md

 title: About
 ---

-Fine-mApping of causal genes for BInary Outcomes (FABIO) is a TWAS fine-mapping method that relies on a probit model to directly relate multiple genetically regulated gene expression (GReX) to binary outcome in TWAS fine-mapping.
-Additionally, it jointly models all genes located on the same chromosome to account for the correlation among GReX arising from cis-SNP LD and expression correlation across genomic regions.
-Through a Markov chain Monte Carlo (MCMC) algorithm, it obtains the posterior probability of having a non-zero effect for each gene, which is also known as the posterior inclusion probability (PIP).
-PIP serves as an important measure of evidence for the gene’s association with the outcome trait, and FABIO nominates signal genes based PIP.
+Multi-tissue Fine-mApping of causal genes for BInary Outcomes (mFABIO) is a TWAS fine-mapping method that utilizes a probit model to directly analyze binary outcomes and jointly models gene-tissue pairs across multiple tissues within a given locus.
+This approach accounts for correlations in genetically regulated expression (GReX) among genes and tissues.
+Through a Bayesian variational inference algorithm, it obtains the posterior probability of having a non-zero effect for each gene-tissue pair, which is also known as the posterior inclusion probability (PIP).
+PIP serves as an important measure of evidence for the gene’s association with the outcome trait, and mFABIO generates PIPs at both the gene-tissue pair level and the gene level to nominate signal gene-tissue pairs and genes.

 Citation
 -------------------
-Haihan Zhang, Kevin He, Lam C. Tsoi, and Xiang Zhou#.
-FABIO: TWAS Fine-mapping to Prioritize Causal Genes for Binary Traits.
+Haihan Zhang, Kevin He, Lam C. Tsoi, and Xiang Zhou#. mFABIO: Multi-tissue TWAS fine-mapping to prioritize causal genes and tissues for binary traits.

 Contact
 -------------------